-Denver International Airport received your referral later dated April 2, 2020 for DA-1746-22 High Point PA-64 Multi-Family - Site Plan and Final Plat.
+Denver International Airport received your referral dated June 10, 2020 for DA-1746-22 High Point PA-64 Multi-Family - Site Plan and Final Plat.
 We appreciate the opportunity to comment on the proposal and DEN provides the following comments:

 - The site is found within/under the navigable airspace associated with DEN, as promulgated and regulated by the Federal Aviation Administration (FAA) under 14 CFR Part 77, Objects Affecting the Navigable Airspace.
 Based on Part 77 and the development site location, the proponent is required to file notice with the FAA, via the FAA Form 7460-1 process (Notice of Proposed Construction or Alteration), of any structure or temporary construction equipment (e.g., cranes) that penetrate Part 77 surfaces.
 The FAA website from which the need for the 7460 process can be determined ("Notice Criteria Tool") and/or the filing can be initiated is: https://oeaaa.faa.gov/oeaaa/external/portal.jsp. - The proposed development falls within the DEN 10,000' Critical Space separation criteria for the final build-out of future DEN Runways.
 The Wildlife Biologists from USDA assigned to DEN assist in implementing DEN's Wildlife Hazard Management Plan and have requested coordination as this project progresses.
 USDA and DEN will provide assistance with the requirements outlined in the current version of FAA Advisory Circular 150/5200-33 (see attached).
 DEN also requests that the landscape plan include maintenance of trees and grasses to reduce attractants for wildlife such as raptor species, blackbirds/starlings, and geese.
 Fruit-producing trees and shrubs should be avoided.
-Water quality ponds/detention structures must be designed to meet a 40-hour drain time following a 100 year event. - The multi-family development within PA-64 is in close proximity to the future 7R-25L runway at DEN.
-This location will be subject to overflights and single event noise exposure.
+Water quality ponds/detention structures must be designed to meet a 40-hour drain time following a 100-year event.

-DEN appreciates the opportunity to review and comment on the High Point PA-64 Multi-Family - Site Plan and Final Plat.
+DEN appreciates the opportunity to review and comment on the HIGH POINT PA-64 MULTI-FAMILY - SITE PLAN AND FINAL PLAT.